 Aim: This study aims at assessing the effect of nutritional education on iron among school children.

-Materials and Methods: A cross-sectional interventional study to improve nutrition literacy in schools was undertaken from April 2018 to February 2019.
+Materials and Methods: A cross-sectional interventional study was undertaken to improve nutrition literacy in schools from April 2018 to February 2019.
 The outreach platform used was Eat Right School program by Food Safety and Standards Authority of India (FSSAI).
 A study tool employed was data collection using self-developed questionnaire for pre and post-intervention knowledge assessment.
 School children from Delhi NCR and Mumbai participated in this study.
 Knowledge intervention was done on 5 key elements related to iron including role, sources, iron deficiency anaemia, iron absorption and knowledge of fortification.
-Chi-squared test (α=0.05) was applied for comparison.
+Chi-square test was applied for comparison.

 Conclusion: Results of the study reject the null hypothesis leading to acceptance of alternate hypothesis.
 The alternate hypothesis highlights the role of nutrition education in improving the nutritional literacy of school children in the area of iron and iron deficiency anaemia.
 Results of the current study increased the knowledge of children on all parameters related to iron education module.
 Thus, nutritional literacy is imperative in improving nutritional status and adolescent age-group is the window of opportunity to correct it.